Home > Blog Posts > What To Look Out For in a Loan Contract

 – This provides you with a breakdown of all the fees and expenses associated with your loan.
 It will outline the establishment fee and monthly fee as well as the details of your repayment agreement including the amount to paid and at what intervals you are to pay that amount.
 The dishonour fee that is charged for missed or late payments is found in this table.
 The direct debit cancellation fee that the lender will charge if you stop your payments without first notifying the lender will also be shown.

-– You should go through and double check that all of the information you have provided is correct.
+– You should go through and double-check that all of the information you have provided is correct.
 You should point out any spelling mistakes or typos of your personal details to all parties in the loan contract.
-This is especially important when to your bank details and your contact information.
+This is especially important in regards to your bank details and your contact information.
 If there is a mistake in either of those sections, you risk the lender sending the money to the incorrect account.
 Otherwise, the loan offer may expire if the contract is sent to the incorrect email address.

 Never feel pressured